 Financing Issues.
 Financial institutions in which a Fund may invest are subject to extensive government regulation.
 This regulation may limit both the amount and types of loans and other financial commitments a financial institution can make, and the interest rates and fees it can charge.
 In addition, interest and investment rates are highly sensitive and are determined by many factors beyond a financial institution's control, including general and local economic conditions (such as inflation, recession, money supply and unemployment) and the monetary and fiscal policies of various governmental agencies such as the Federal Reserve Board.
-These limitations may have a significant impact on the profitability of a financial institution since profitability is attributable, at least in part, to the institution's ability to make financial commitments such as loans.
-Profitability of a financial institution is largely dependent upon the availability and cost of the institution's funds, and can fluctuate significantly when interest rates change.
+These limitations may have a significant impact on the profitability of a financial institution since profitability is attributable, at least in part, to the institution's during and can fluctuate significantly when interest rates change.